-Using LEAD Page Views by Date and Hour
+Using LEAD Page Views by Date and Hour (Heat Map)

 The Learner Engagement Analytics Dashboard (LEAD) is a course-level dashboard that provides visualizations of student access to materials in Canvas courses.
 The LEAD tab named “Page Views by Date and Hour” offers a heat map visualization that shows data regarding the timing of student access activity to a course in Canvas.